WillCodeForCats/rainmachine-amweather/README.md

 If there's a problem check under About -> VIEW LOG and see if there's an error.
 It logs as "user-ambientweather-parser".

+To log station data when it runs, change your log level to "Debug" under Settings -> System Settings in the Advanced Settings section.
+Don't forget to change it back beucase it logs a lot of stuff from other parsers too.

 ## Potential Install Issues
 There have been reports of the RainMachine rejecting a parser uploads with syntax issues on Windows.
 - First: There's a fix in firmware version 4.0.989 for the Mini-8 and version 4.0.1115 for the Touch HD.